forestgrape/coronavirus/index.md

 ### Relevance
-The relevance and usage depends to a large extend on the [mechanisms of action](#mechanisms) and how much protection is provided.
+The relevance and usage depends to on the [mechanisms of crossprotection](#mechanisms-of-crossprotection) and how much protection is provided.
 Possible use cases are polyvalent:

 #### epidemiological
-- knowing that people have an increased immune protections and therefore experience only mild symptoms and have reduced spreading of Sars-CoV-2 is relevant to manage the current Covid-19 pandemic.
+- knowing that people have an increased immune protections and therefore experience only mild symptoms and possibly have reduced spreading of Sars-CoV-2 is relevant to manage the current Covid-19 pandemic.
 - Serum conversion occurrences: It could be that a different or no seroconversion occurs to people previously exposed to different strains of betacoronaviruses.

 #### medications